-To give this Mushroom Risotto its amazing umami flavor, I used a mixture of crimini mushrooms and porcini mushrooms.
-Crimini mushrooms are available right in your regular grocery store.
-They are actually baby portabella mushrooms.
+To give this Mushroom Risotto its amazing umami flavor, I used a mixture of cremini mushrooms and porcini mushrooms.
+Cremini mushrooms are available right in your regular grocery store.
+They are actually baby portobello mushrooms.
 They’re darker in color than regular white button mushrooms and they pack more flavor.

 The porcini mushrooms that I use are dried.
 Simmering them along with the broth that we’ll be using to make our risotto lends even more earthy, mushroom flavor to the risotto.
 Look for them either by the fresh mushrooms or near the dried chiles or spices in your supermarket.